 where $\Delta\Omega_{\rm GW}(x,z;s)$ is the deviation from the primordial energy density spectrum as a function of the dimensionless frequency $x$ and $n_0(x,z)$ is the initial occupation index before any scattering has taken place.
 We can also write out the explicit mass and cutoff wavelength dependence that the relative distortion has

 where $g(x,z;s)$ contains all the dependencies that the relative distortion has on the dimensionless frequency $x$, redshift $z$, and spin $s$ with the new constant $\zeta$ is given by

-Figure~\ref{distortion} is a log-log plot showing the relative distortion in the energy density spectrum of a primordial cosmological background sourced from single-field inflation with an initial power law spectrum, $\Omega_{\rm GW, 0} \sim (\omega/T)^2$, for DM candidates of different spins.
+Figure~\ref{distortion} shows the absolute value of the relative distortion in the dimensionless energy density spectrum of a cosmological background sourced from single-field inflation with an initial power law spectrum, $\Omega_{\rm GW, 0} \sim (\omega/T)^2$, for DM candidates of different spins.
 Recall that on the CMB, the frequency for that determines Compton upscatter and downscatter is called the null.
 In our case the null frequency is $\omega/T \simeq 1$.
-We see that for $\omega/T < 1$, the spectrum is negative, which is indicative of a loss of power/energy at lower frequencies, and the distortion grows for $\omega/T > 1$.
+We see that below the null (i.e. $\omega/T < 1$), the spectrum is negative, which is indicative of a loss of power/energy at lower frequencies, and the amplitude increases above the null (i.e. $\omega/T > 1$).
 We can understand this from the analogous effect on the CMB.
-Indeed, because the particle number is conserved in this process, the deficit of power is a result of a loss of gravitons/gravitational waves at lower frequencies.
+Since particle number is conserved, the deficit of power is a result of a loss of gravitons/gravitational waves at lower frequencies.
 This is due to the elastic scattering between gravitons and the DM candidate where the kinetic energy of the DM gets transferred to the gravitons.
 This leads to a corresponding surplus of gravitons at higher frequencies, which thus causes an overall shifting of the spectrum at these higher frequencies.
 The fact that higher spin particles induce a greater distortion also has a simple interpretation: particles with spin $s > 0$ have both translational \emph{and} rotational kinetic energy.
 Therefore the higher spin particles have more energy that the gravitons are able to extract from a single collision.